franslundberg/binson-java-light/README.md

 Install
 =======

 Copy `src/org/binson/light/Binson.java` to your Java project.
+That's all!
+The code is in the public domain, so no need to follow a specific license requirements.

 Code examples